What is an Affidavit?

 The Purpose of Having a Legal Affidavit

-There are many purposes of an affidavit — whether you’re verifying your address for a school application, or proving you’re related to a deceased family member to receive property left in their will, you’ll find yourself using some type of affidavit.
+This document proves to be very versatile.
+Whether you’re verifying your address for a school application or proving you’re related to a deceased family member to receive property left in their will, you’ll find yourself using some affidavit.

-Having a properly written, signed, and notarized affidavit is a key component of many legal processes — so it’s important to completely understand what an affidavit is before you agree to sign one.
+Having a properly written, signed, and notarized affidavit is crucial for many legal processes.
+So it’s essential to completely understand what an affidavit is before you agree to sign one.